-The Ann Arbor Street Art Fair’s jury process is unique in that applicants are juried by one of four panels that are category specific.
+The Ann Arbor Street Art Fair’s jury process is unique in that applicants are juried by one of three panels that are category specific.

 Guest jurors are selected for their experience and expertise in a range of related media.
 A variety of backgrounds and skills are sought, including artists, educators, and museum curators.
 Panelists join Jury Advisory Board members to ensure both new and experienced jurors serve together.